Best Ultralight Sleeping Bags of 2025

 Versatility

-Tube-style bags, like the Feathered Friends Tanager 20 CFL Sleeping Bag, can be less versatile than hoodless zippered bags or quilts because they have fewer venting options.
+Tube-style bags, like the Sea to Summit Spark Down Sleeping Bag – 30F, can be less versatile than hoodless zippered bags or quilts because they have fewer venting options.
+Also, if you’re carrying a jacket with a hood or a warm hat, you might not need a hood on your sleeping bag.

 Durability

-Sleeping bag durability refers not just to the shell material but also to the quality of the down.
+Sleeping bag durability refers to the shell material and the quality of the down.
 Higher grades of down, such as the 950-plus fill found on the Feathered Friends sleeping bags, will generally continue lofting longer than the 800 fill found on the Outdoor Vitals StormLoft Down TopQuilt 15.

 Zippers are another point of failure on a sleeping bag, as sand can work its way into the coil and either jam or wear down the sliders.
 In general, a larger coil will last longer than a smaller coil.
-We’d recommend sleeping bags with #5 coil zippers, like the Zpacks 20F Full Zip Sleeping Bag, over bags with #3 zippers, such as the Enlightened Equipment Convert Sleeping Quilt – 20 Degree for this reason.
+We’d recommend sleeping bags with #5 coil zippers, like the Zpacks 20F Full Zip Sleeping Bag, over bags with #3 zippers, such as the Enlightened Equipment Convert Sleeping Quilt – 20 Degree, for the sake of durability.

 Packed Size

-Every sleeping bag on this list is constructed with an ultralight shell, liner materials, and high-quality down for excellent packability.
-The smallest-packing sleeping bag on our list is the Feathered Friends Tanager 20 CFL Sleeping Bag, with a packed size of 5.5 x 11 inches.
-This bag takes up very little space, fitting easily inside even a tiny fastpacking pack such as the Pa’lante Packs Joey — read our Pa’Lante Packs Joey review.
+Every sleeping bag on this list features an ultralight shell, liner materials, and high-quality down for excellent packability.
+The smallest-packing sleeping bag on our list is the Western Mountaineering HighLite, with a packed size of 6 x 12 inches.
+This bag takes up very little space, fitting easily inside even a tiny fastpacking pack such as the Pa’lante Packs Joey — read our Pa’lante Packs Joey review or check out more fastpack options in our Best Fastpacking Packs guide.

 Why You Should Trust Us

-The iRunFar team has been fastpacking for over a decade, and we have watched this adventure niche grow.
-What started as two separate endeavors — ultralight backpacking and adventure running — have now merged into one, fastpacking.
+The iRunFar team has been fastpacking for over a decade and has watched this adventure niche grow.
+What started as two separate endeavors—ultralight backpacking and adventure running—have now merged into one: fastpacking.

-For many of us, a good night’s rest is critical for making the next day’s miles possible.
+For many of us, a good night’s rest is critical for completing the next day’s miles.
 We frequently have no idea where we’ll end up for the night — parked on the edge of a snowfield at 13,000 feet or cowboy camping below the cold, cloudless firmament — so we want to haul along a sleeping bag that will perform wherever we lay down.

 We tested sleeping bags on adventures in Silverton, Colorado, the Wasatch Mountains of northern Utah, the Mazatzal Mountains of central Arizona, and various locations throughout the canyon country of the Colorado Plateau.
-A team of fastpackers with a huge diversity of body types put these ultralight sleeping bags to the test in a range of temperatures and environmental conditions to help you decide what bag will work best for you.
+A team of fastpackers with a wide diversity of body types tested these ultralight sleeping bags in a range of temperatures and environmental conditions to help you decide which bag will work best for you.

 What fill power is best for a fastpacking sleeping bag?